defenseunicorns/uds-runtime/CONTRIBUTING.md

 1. build the ui
 1. build the api server
-1. setup the slim cluster (core-slim-dev + metrics server)
+1. setup and seed a k3d cluster
 1. run the e2e script, which starts the api server (serves ui) to test against.

 When using locators for Playwright, these are the recommended built-in locators.